flemay/3musketeers/README.md

 ## Website

-This repository is the [3musketeers.io][link3Musketeers] website.
+This repository is the [3musketeers.io][link3Musketeers] website built with [VitePress][linkVitePress].
 This section explains how to develop, test, and deploy using the 3 Musketeers.

 ### Prerequisites